demvy/museum/README.md

 # museum
-project about registration objects in museum
+project about registration objects in museum, written on django